xsantanax/one-news/README.md

 ## One News

-This is a simple news interface project designed to showcase frontend engineering experience.
+One News is a news platform that gets news from multiple sources, classifies them into events and identify consistencies and inconsistencies across these news.

 ### Live Demo